joshre/joshre.github.io/resume.md

   <span class="inline-flex gap-2.5 items-center py-1.5 px-3 ml-auto text-sm rounded-full border bg-taupe-100 dark:bg-taupe-800 dark:border-taupe-700"><strong>Owner</strong> {% include svg/circle-dot.svg class="w-1 fill-current" %} 2024 - Present</span>
 </h3>

-Through Sola Co, I work with teams that need help building and maintaining web applications.
-While I specialize in Ruby on Rails, I'm comfortable across the full stack and with various frameworks.
-I enjoy solving performance issues, implementing solid architecture, and helping teams deliver quality code.
-My day-to-day work spans database optimization, API design, frontend development, and DevOps.
-I've spent years working with Postgres, Redis, JavaScript, and modern CSS frameworks, along with setting up reliable deployment pipelines.
-Whether it's diving into legacy codebases to fix technical debt or building new features from scratch, I focus on delivering maintainable solutions.
-If you're looking for someone who can jump in and contribute quickly to your tech stack, let's talk.
+Through Sola Co, I partner with teams that need help building and maintaining web applications.
+I specialize in Ruby on Rails but work comfortably across the full stack and with a range of frameworks.
+I enjoy solving performance problems, implementing solid architecture, and helping teams ship quality code.
+Day-to-day, that means database optimization, API design, frontend development, and DevOps.

+Over the years I've worked extensively with Postgres, Redis, JavaScript, and modern CSS frameworks, and I've built reliable deployment pipelines along the way.
+Whether I'm untangling a legacy codebase to address technical debt or building new features from scratch, my focus is on delivering solutions that are maintainable long after the work is done.

+If you need someone who can jump in and contribute quickly to your tech stack, let's talk.

 <hr class="border-t border-dotted border-y-0 border-taupe-300 dark:border-taupe-700">
 <h3 class="flex gap-3 items-center">